Altrincham Interchange: Redevelopment

 The Interchange was redeveloped in 2013-15 by Laing O'Rourke.
 The project was partly funded by the Local Sustainable Transport Fund.

 The interchange reopened on 7 December 2014, integrating Bus, Rail and Metrolink services again, although the lifts and some roofing in the railway station was not completed until 2015.

 Services

 Altrincham Interchange has four rail platforms.
 Two bay platforms are used for Metrolink services.
 Two further through platforms accommodate train services on the line between Manchester Piccadilly and Chester via Stockport.

+Altrincham Interchange also has 5 bus stands, lettered as Stand A, Stand B, Stand C, Stand D and Stand E, used for picking up bus passengers.
+Most bus passengers are dropped off at one of 2 laybys located north of Stand A. There is also an extra layby opposite to stand C, however, it is not used for passengers.